geoadmin/doc-tech/docs/stac/authentication.md

 # Authentication

 All write requests require authentication.
-There are currently two supported authentications methods:
+There are currently two supported authentication methods:

 ::: warning
 Basic and Token authentication have been removed in `v1` of STAC API.